BowsiePup/BowsiePup/README.md

 - MongoDB and SQLite for Databasing
 ```

-⚡ Fun fact: I do many projects with [AstroCoding](AstroCoding "Mark H"), only a few of which are public.
-My favourite of which is a ["BloonsTD 6 autoplayer"](BTD6)
+⚡ Fun fact: I do many projects with [AstroCoding][AstroCoding], only a few of which are public.
+My favourite of which is a ["BloonsTD 6 autoplayer"][BTD6]

 🌱 I’m currently working on enhancing my GoLang skills.

 💬 Ask me about my Discord bot projects!
 Currently, I'm working on a bot that interfaces with the YouTube API and their push notifications.
-You can view more information [here](YouTubeBotOnTopGG "YouTubeBot on Top.gg").
+You can view more information [here][YouTubeBotOnTopGG].

 ## <p align="center"> GitHub Info